postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 If you haven't already, create a pipeline in the Bitbucket repository you use for your API.
 To create a pipeline, add a `bitbucket-pipelines.yml` file in the root of your repository.
 You define your pipeline in this YAML file.
 To learn more, see [the Bitbucket Pipelines documentation](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/).

-## Configuring Bitbucket Pipelines integration
+## Configuring a Bitbucket Pipelines integration

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to only one CI project*.
+1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to one CI project*.
 1. Select the **Test** tab.
 1. Under **Connect to CI/CD Builds**, select **Bitbucket**.
 1. You'll be prompted to authorize Postman to access your Bitbucket account.
 After you grant access, you can close the browser tab and return to Postman.